Digdgeo/PhenoAppLyon/README.rst

 PhenoApp
 ==========================

 PhenoApp is a python script to show and check phenometrics derived from satellite imagery to some eLTER sites.
+It also allows the upload of phenological ground data since we are interested in the validation of these satellite datasets.
 This is one of the 3 buttons that conform the future Python Package GeeLterMap.
 A Geemap based tool that uses `Google Earth Engine
 API <https://github.com/google/earthengine-api>`_ to show phenological satellite data in some eLTER sites.
 The other buttons will be focused in flooding and Land Surface temperature.